chmodsayshello/ExtremeUltraHardcore/README.md

 -Player gets struck by lightning upon fishing

 -There is a 25% change for a ravanger with an elder guardian as passenger to spawn upon fishing

+-Anvils and Smithing Tables explode on usage

+-All raiders are riding an ravanger during raids, including ravangers!

+-Evokers are riding on all raiders, including evokers

+-All raiders have 64 totems in their offhand

+-All raiders can only take damage by direct attacks